5 min readDec 27, 2023

 Semester Progress

-*Your final portfolio MUST reflect your established personal brand identity and contain your resume, business card, individual project, group project, and 5–8 additional projects.
+*Your final portfolio MUST reflect your established personal brand identity and contain your thesis, and 5–10 additional projects.
 At least two projects must include documentation of your process.

 How I Grade